Bear one another’s burdens, and so fulfill the law of Christ.—Ephesians 6:2

-Most of us put a bit of time into getting ready for church – primping, dressing, making sure we look like our brood is the poster family for Christianity.
+Most of us put a bit of time into getting ready for church—primping, dressing, making sure our brood looks like the poster family for Christianity.
 We put our church faces on and we smile.
 As people pass us and politely ask how we are, we respond, “I’m fine, thanks,” whether we mean it or not.

 I’ll tell what could happen.
 People would stop and pray for one another.
 Relationships would be strengthened.
 Accountability would occur.
 Our bubbles with which we insulate ourselves would burst, our eye makeup would smear, strongholds would be torn down, and perhaps even revival would break out.
 This is what happens when we bear one another’s burdens.

 This concept has been made more real for me in the past few months, starting with a text message I received as I arrived at church to inform me someone I loved dearly had gone to be with Jesus.
 I was unable to fight the tears that morning, and I—a Northern-born steel magnolia—reluctantly welcomed comfort.

 Around that same time, I saw tears in the eyes of a friend at church, so I stopped to ask how she was and how I could pray for her.
 She was embarrassed by her tears and told how she fought so hard to hold it together at church, the same church where we should feel most safe and most built up.

 Is it part of our church culture, I wonder, that compels us to hide our struggles, which are evidence of weakness?
 Do we fear others will judge us?
 Do we believe admitting we have struggles will damage our witness?
 Do we like to keep a polite distance because relationships are messy and demanding?
 These are all questions I’ve found myself entertaining.

 But He said to me, “My grace is sufficient for you, for My power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.—2 Corinthians 12:9